Haryana: Divisions

-The state is divided into 6 revenue divisions, 5 Police Ranges and 3 Police Commissionerates (c.
+The state is divided into 6 revenue divisions, 5 Police Ranges and 4 Police Commissionerates (c.
 January 2017).
 Six revenue divisions are: Ambala, Rohtak, Gurgaon, Hisar, Karnal and Faridabad.
-Haryana has 11 municipal corporations (Gurgaon, Faridabad, Ambala, Panchkula, Yamunanagar, Rohtak, Hisar, Panipat, Karnal, Sonepat, and Manesar), 18 municipal councils and 52 municipalities.
+Haryana has 11 municipal corporations (Gurgaon, Faridabad, Ambala, Panchkula, Yamunanagar, Rohtak, Hisar, Panipat, Karnal, Sonipat, and Manesar), 18 municipal councils and 52 municipalities.

 Within these, there are 22 districts, 72 sub-divisions, 93 tehsils, 50 sub-tehsils, 140 blocks, 154 cities and towns, 6,848 villages, 6,226 villages panchayats and numerous smaller dhanis.

 Districts

+Haryana consists of six divisions comprising 22 districts.
+Each district is headed by a Deputy Commissioner (DC), an IAS officer who also functions as the District Magistrate (DM) for maintaining law and order and the District Collector for land revenue administration.

+The districts are further divided into sub-divisions and tehsils for land revenue administration, and into blocks for development administration.
+The subdivisions and tehsils are headed by Sub-Divisional Magistrates (SDMs) and Tehsildars, respectively.

 Law and order

 The Haryana Police force is the law enforcement agency of Haryana.
 Five Police Ranges are Ambala, Hissar, Karnal, Rewari and Rohtak.
-Three Police Commissionerates are Faridabad, Gurgaon and Panchkula.
+Four Police Commissionerates are Faridabad, Gurgaon, Panchkula and Sonipat.
 Cybercrime investigation cell is based in Gurgaon's Sector 51.

 The highest judicial authority in the state is the Punjab and Haryana High Court, with the next higher right of appeal being to the Supreme Court of India.
 Haryana uses an e-filing facility.